 Landlords will usually request information about your ability to pay rent before offering you a lease.
 Documents that may be requested include:

 - A letter from your current, or most recent, employer that indicates your annual income.

 - Bank statement(s) that show you have enough savings to cover rent for a few months.

 - References from previous landlords.

-Many landlords will prefer Canadian documentation, and this can be cumbersome for new arrivals.
+Many landlords will prefer Canadian documentation, and this can be cumbersome or impossible for new arrivals.
 However, there are landlords out there who are willing to rent their houses and apartments for rent in Canada to newcomers, so if you don’t succeed at first, keep trying!